Are you an adviser? Go to Unbiased Pro

 How does tax work on SIPP contributions?

-Higher and additional rate taxpayers get a further 20% or 25% tax relief, but will need to claim this through their tax return or by writing to HMRC with details of their pension contributions.
+Higher and additional rate taxpayers get a further 20% or 25% tax relief, but will need to claim this through their tax return or by using HMRC’s claim service.

-• Salary sacrifice is the most tax-efficient option and means all your contributions are exempt from national insurance and income tax.
-However, pension contributions under salary sacrifice will be capped at £2,000 each tax year from April 2029.
+• Salary sacrifice is the most tax-efficient option as all your contributions are exempt from national insurance (NI) and income tax.
+However, pension contributions under salary sacrifice will be capped at £2,000 each tax year, so anything over this amount won’t benefit from NI savings from April 2029.

-• Relief at source schemes pay in 20% tax relief automatically, and higher-rate taxpayers will need to claim the rest through their tax return.
+• Relief at source schemes pay in 20% tax relief automatically, and higher-rate taxpayers will need to claim the rest back from HMRC.

 How much can I pay into a SIPP each year?

-There is no minimum SIPP contribution, while the maximum contribution allowance is £60,000.
+There is no minimum SIPP contribution, while the maximum contribution allowance is £60,000 (or 100% of your earnings, if lower).
 If you pay more than £60,000 into your SIPP within a financial year, you’ll face a tax charge.

 There’s also a tapered annual allowance, first introduced in April 2016, which applies to exceptionally high earners